SDKs

 Go SDK

-Quickstart for the Lattix Go SDK — a thin typed wrapper over the Rust core, exposing the /v1/sdk/* control-plane surface with a Go-idiomatic API.
+Quickstart for the Lattix Go SDK — a Go-idiomatic wrapper over the Rust core for the public control-plane contract and local embedded-protection helpers.

 The Go SDK is a thin typed wrapper over the Rust SDK core.
-It exposes the same eight operations with Go-idiomatic types and is the right choice for sidecars, gateways, and service-mesh enforcement where a compiled binary needs to call into the Lattix control plane.
+It exposes the same public control-plane contract with Go-idiomatic types and also ships local embedded-protection helpers for CID binding, artifact protection, and detached signatures.
+It is the right choice for sidecars, gateways, and service-mesh enforcement where a compiled binary needs to call into the Lattix control plane.

 This page is a conceptual quickstart.
 Full API reference — every exported type, every field, every option — lives with the Go module itself at github.com/LATTIX-IO/sdk-go-public and via pkg.go.dev.